 Depending on water levels, the CSI Fish & Game Council has up to 16 stands available for Opening Weekend on wetlands it owns or manages.

 These stands are balloted annually and invitations to apply are run in local papers and Fish & Game's website in February.

 There is one stand for a group of four hunters at Ealing Springs on the Rangitata River, up to nine stands at Wainono Reserve adjacent to Lake Wainono by Waimate, and three stands each at All Day Bay Lagoon and Devils Bridge wetland near Oamaru.

 Other than at Ealing Springs, the stands are occupied by up to two hunters, the ballot winner and a companion.

 The stands offer modest hunting opportunities and are a great way to secure a spot for opening in attractive hunting grounds.

-The stands must be hunted both days of opening weekend and a diary of hunting efforts and harvest returned to Fish & Game.
+The stands must be hunted both days of Opening Weekend and a diary of hunting efforts and harvest kept and returned to Fish & Game.